ropensci/roweb3/content/technotes/2020-12-17-vcr-release/index.md

 vcr has two new options for managing secrets: `filter_request_headers` and `filter_response_headers`.
 They both can be set globally with `vcr_configure()` or per cassette.
 They both allow for completely removing specific headers as well as replacing the value of a specific header with a value you specify.

-These two new filtes work differently than `filter_sensitive_data`; the two new ones only remove headers or replace values of headers, whereas `filter_sensitive_data` uses regex to replace values anywhere in the request or response.
+These two new filters work differently than `filter_sensitive_data`; the two new ones only remove headers or replace values of headers, whereas `filter_sensitive_data` uses regex to replace values anywhere in the request or response.
 The three filters can be used in combination or alone.

 See the [Security section of the HTTP Testing in R](https://books.ropensci.org/http-testing/vcr-security.html) book for more on vcr secrets.